 Graduates living in these states do not need to complete a licensure test, and the Pikes Peak State College paralegal program does prepare students to work in these states: Alabama, Alaska, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming, and Washington D.C.

-Pikes Peak State College does not prepare students to practice as a paralegal in the following states: Arizona, California, Delaware, Florida, Minnesota, North Carolina, or the following territories: American Samoa, Federated States of Micronesia, Guam, Marshall Islands, Northern Marianas, Palau, Puerto Rico, and Virgin Islands.
+Pikes Peak State College does not prepare students to practice as a paralegal in the following states: Arizona, California, Delaware, Florida, Minnesota, Mississippi, North Carolina, or the following territories: American Samoa, Federated States of Micronesia, Guam, Marshall Islands, Northern Marianas, Palau, Puerto Rico, and US Virgin Islands.

 Licensing Board